Whalsay School

 Pupils will choose 8 subjects to study in S3 and up to 7 subjects in S4.

-• Broad General Education – in S3 pupils will study a range of units which are designed to ensure progression and which will provide students with the skills necessary for progression towards National Qualifications in S4.
+• Broad General Education – In S3 pupils will study a range of units which are designed to ensure progression and to provide students with the skills necessary as they work towards National Qualifications in S4.

 • Senior Phase – this begins in S4.
-During this year pupils will be taking National Qualifications at National Level 1-5.
+During this year, pupils will work towards National Qualifications at National Level 1-5.

-Courses will continue to contain work which is assessed and marked throughout the year by teachers, as it is at present.
-For example, teachers will continue to mark assessments such as PE or drama performances and English listening and talking assessments.
+Courses will continue to contain work that is assessed and marked throughout the year by teachers, as it is at present.

 Subjects at National 5, Higher and Advanced Higher will be graded A to D.